skjdghsdjgsdj/babypod-hardware/README.md

 ### CircuitPython setup

-[Install CircuitPython 9.1.4 onto the Feather](https://learn.adafruit.com/adafruit-esp32-s3-feather/circuitpython), even though it was probably preinstalled.
+[Install the latest stable release of CircuitPython 9 onto the Feather](https://learn.adafruit.com/adafruit-esp32-s3-feather/circuitpython), even though it was probably preinstalled.
 You want to get the right version and erase any unnecessary files.

-1. [Download CircuitPython 9.1.4](https://circuitpython.org/board/adafruit_feather_esp32s3_4mbflash_2mbpsram/) for your specific board.
+1. [Download CircuitPython 9](https://circuitpython.org/board/adafruit_feather_esp32s3_4mbflash_2mbpsram/) for your specific board.
 Get the `.bin` version, not `.uf2`.
 2. Connect the Feather to your computer via USB C.
 3. Press and hold the Boot button, briefly press Reset, and then release the Boot button.
 This puts the board in a bootloader mode.
 4. In Google Chrome, go to [Adafruit's ESPTool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/).
 Firefox and some other browsers don't work because the tool needs WebSerial support.